 Rodney Loonsfoot, Council-member and Community mentor, organized the event with help from the KBIC Youth Director and staff, and a number of KBIC Health Systems Staff.
 Loonsfoot said, "The game is played outside in the cold on the ice.
-Participants take turns tossing their Snow Snake down the half-pipe ice runner and then mark their place with a side marker.
+Participants take turns tossing their Snow Snake down the halfpipe ice runner and then mark their place with a side marker.
 There were Snow Snakes available for those who did not make it to they stick making event.
 Loonsfoot said, "All tribe's have their own version of the Snow Snake Game.
 It's an old game, something to do as a winter activity.
-We gave every-one a chance to throw.
-We had about 60- one a chance to throw.
-We had about 60-people there."
+We gave everyone a chance to throw.
+We had about 60- people there."